call-me-nick/recipes/README.md

 The following are notes that may be useful to the reader.

+### Ingredients

+*Onions* - `Since onions come in different sizes, what do you mean by 1/2 an onion?` An onion the size of a baseball is 1/2 of an onion.
+An onion slightly smaller than a softball is a whole onion.

 ### Instant Pot

 If you don't own one, you're really missing out.
 For excellent, repeatable, set-and-forget cooking, this is an amazing tool.
 Here are links to the two I own: